-Zero Configuration Client Support
+Zero Config Client Support

 Enterprise Architect can be used on client machines without having to be installed on those machines.
 This can ease deployment in a corporate environment, by running the system from a read-only shared folder.
 This enables a System Administrator to install Enterprise Architect once for all users rather than once on each computer.
-Using a configuration file to specify the settings for all users also means that the users can select a key without having to connect to a keystore, as illustrated in this topic.

 - The ea.ini file will be read if it exists in the same directory as ea.exe

 - To add settings, copy the value lines from a registry export of defined Enterprise Architect options

 - It is recommended that you specify JET 4 support using the line "JET4"=dword:00000001

 - You specify a keystore and the keys to checkout using the values 'SKT', 'SharedKeyFolder', 'SSKSAddress', 'SSKSPassword' and 'AutoCheckoutEx'

 - Use the Cloud Service to deploy shared models without requiring additional database drivers and other software

 Note: It is still preferable to install locally where possible.
 Without a local installation these restrictions apply:

 - The Automation Interface and Scripting will not be available (without running the object registration as part of the install)